-Due to the extreme potential for fire hazard, candles (even for decorative purposes), incense, halogen lamps, fireworks, smoke/fog machines, or other flame-producing devices, and personal furniture containing or constructed of urethane are NOTE: This policy may be modified in order to remain strictly prohibited from all residences.
+Due to the extreme potential for fire hazard, candles (even for decorative purposes), incense, halogen lamps, fireworks, smoke/fog machines, or other flame-producing devices, and personal furniture containing or constructed of urethane are strictly prohibited from all residences.

-All fire safety violations are considered very serious any updates via email and on our website.
-Residents are and may result in removal from residence.
+All fire safety violations are considered very serious and may result in removal from residence.